 This document is maintained by the Forth 200x Standards Committee.
-The committee meetings are open to the public, anybody is allowed to join the committee in its deliberations.
+The committee meetings are open to the public, anybody is allowed to join the committee in its deliberations attend a physical meeting as an observer .

 Membership of the committee is open to anybody who can attend.
 On attending a meeting of any kind a non-member becomes an observing member (observer).
 If they attend the next voting meeting, they will become a voting member of the committee, otherwise they revert to non-member status.
 An observer will not normally be allowed to vote, but may be allowed at the discretion of the committee.
 A member will be deemed to have resigned from the committee if they fail to attend two consecutive voting meetings.